-Abbey of the Holy Goats
+Abbey of the Holy Goats Brewery

 Abbey of the Holy Goats is a small-scale craft brewery.
-The first female-owned Brewery in Georgia, founder Kathy Davis decided either to start a goat farm in some remote wilderness or pursue her passion of producing her award-winning Belgian-style beers for the public.
+The first female-owned Brewery in Georgia, founder Kathy Davis decided to either start a goat farm in some remote wilderness or pursue her passion of producing her award-winning Belgian-style beers for the public.
 The brewery won out, and Abbey of the Holy Goats was born.
-The Abbey produces innovative Belgian-style beers designed for perfect food pairing.
+The Abbey produces beers designed for perfect food pairing.
 Davis said the name, Abbey of the Holy Goats, encompasses many of her interests in life.
-“The name comes from my interest in abbeys as far as living in them, and the beer styles, and the goats come from my love of goats.
+The name comes from my interest in abbeys as far as living in them, the beer styles, and the goats come from my love of goats.
 And, of course, it’s also a play on the words ‘holy ghost.’
 The monastic lifestyle is still something that really interests me.
-No matter what religion you follow, it’s always a wonderful thing to endeavor towards.”
+No matter what religion you follow, it’s always a wonderful thing to endeavor towards.

-Friday – 5 p.m. – 8 p.m.
+Wednesday – Friday from 4 p.m. – 9 p.m.

-Saturday – 1 p.m. – 4 p.m.
+Saturday from 2 p.m. – 9 p.m.

 Saturdays at 5 p.m.;

 $10 per person tour fee includes a souvenir glass and 4 tastings.

 4000 Northfield Way